If you have a WordPress blog, chances are you will install a new plugin or update an existing one that “breaks” your blog at some point.

 With VaultPress, backups are created automatically in the background so you’ll never have to wonder if you have a current backup on hand.
 Even better, restoring your blog from a backup takes only a mouse click or two from within the VaultPress control panel!

-Bottom line: You can usually get a blog that’s broken by a bad plugin back up and running in a jiffy by using an FTP program to delete the offending plugin.
-If that fails however, you can always restore the blog from a backup (so make sure you always have one at the ready).
+Bottom line: You can usually get a blog that’s broken by a bad plugin back up and running in a jiffy by using an FTP program to simply delete the problem plugin.